![]() |

 Conversely, the real Columbus' journal of 12 October reads "they ought to make skilled servants, for they repeat whatever we tell them" -- Columbus wrote this after discovering that the Lucayans were often attacked by the mainland to be taken as slaves.
 In the same entry he writes "they can be very easily made Christians, for they seem to have no religion," and noted their lack of advanced metallurgy, writing "I could conquer the whole of them with 50 men, and govern as I pleased."

-completely naked, with short hair in the front but long in the back.
+In his journal, Columbus described the natives as being completely naked, with short hair in the front but long in the back.
+Like mullets, maybe? |

 Still, there is definitely historical value to be found in the film.
 Here's a quick run down of the main stuff you can get a picture of from the film: